rohit12crj/Study-Notes/SRE/Notes.md

 What is Backstage and how does it work?

 What is APM (Application Performance Monitoring)?

-Do you worked on Observability, Monitoring and Tracing?

-Level 1

-How do you configure Jenkins?

-How does Blue/Green deployment work?

-Is there any downtime in Blue/Green deployment?

 A user is unable to access an S3 bucket - how do you troubleshoot?